Kohta Kawaai

 Kohta Kawaai (川合 孝汰, Kawaai Kōta) (born August 7, 1994) is a Japanese racing driver.
 He currently competes for Saitama Toyopet GreenBrave in both the Super GT and Super Taikyu racing series.

 Kawaai won the 2023 Super GT Championship in the GT300 class and the 2023 Super Taikyu Championship in the ST-Z class.

 Racing career

-Early Racing Career
+Early racing career

 In 2016, Kawaai started his formula racing career in F4 Japanese Championship racing with Le Beausset Motorsports.
-He raced in the same series till 2019 where he claimed 3rd in the standings behind Ren Sato, and Atsushi Miyake.
+He raced in the same series until 2019, where he claimed third in the standings behind Ren Sato, and Atsushi Miyake.